cosmos/cosmos-sdk/PENDING.md

     utilize a validator's operator address must now use the new Bech32 prefix, `cosmosvaloper`.
     * [cli] [\#2190](https://github.com/cosmos/cosmos-sdk/issues/2190) `gaiacli init --gen-txs` is now `gaiacli init --with-txs` to reduce confusion
-    * [\#2040](https://github.com/cosmos/cosmos-sdk/issues/2040) All commands that utilize a validator's address must now use the new bech32 prefix, `cosmosval`.
-A validator's Tendermint signing key and address now use a new bech32 prefix, `cosmoscons`.
     * [cli] \#2073 --from can now be either an address or a key name